About Disaster Aid UK & Ireland

 From 1975 to 2002, more than 30,000 Emergency Boxes were shipped around the world.

 In 2002, the decision was taken to change the contents from a selection of new or second-hand items to a standard set of new items.
 This was because the inconsistency in the contents of the box often caused problems at customs and did not always meet the requirements of the recipients.
 This meant that instead of clubs packing the boxes, we packed them ourselves and the costs of the contents and shipping the filled boxes were met by donations.
-To emphasis this major change, the name of the box was changed to “LifeBox” although this name is still owned today by the Rotary Emergency Box Trust.
+To emphasis this major change, the name of the box was changed to “LifeBox” and this name is still owned by the Rotary Emergency Box Trust.

 Mission Under Rotary